shubhachandra/gcp-py/README.md

+Of course — here’s a clear, concise, and professional email draft you can send, summarizing all the points you mentioned about the different files:

+⸻

+Subject: Updates on Network JSON Files and Firewall Logging

+Hi Team,

+Please find the updates and next steps regarding the network configuration files and firewall logging below:
+	•	network-py2y.json:
-The network-py2y.json file is enabling logging for DNS managed zones.
-Ruth Icon was working on this, but since the applied changes failed, they had to revert them, and I will coordinate with him further.
+This file is currently enabling logging for DNS managed zones.
+Ruth Icon was working on this, but the recent apply failed, so the changes had to be reverted.
+I will coordinate with him further to fix and reapply the changes.
+	•	networking-1fd7:

-On networking-1fd7, most of the firewall rules were created by GKE, and logging is disabled by default.
-We should add Terraform code to enable firewall logging at the time of creation, ensuring logging is enabled by default.
-This task should be moved to the Landing Zone team, as they manage the default logging values.
+Most firewall rules here were created by GKE, and logging is disabled by default.
+We should add Terraform code to enable firewall logging during rule creation, so that logging is enabled by default.
+This task should be transitioned to the Landing Zone team, as they own the default logging configurations.

-For GKE-created firewall rules,

-In network-c510.json, we

-* The provisioning will be done using the project provisioning repo
-* Ensure naming conventions and organization policies are followed
-* Validate connectivity between the service projects and the Shared VPC

-**Priority:** High

----
+	•	network-c510.json:
+We can proceed to enable logging for all subnets defined in the main.tf of each SDLC environment.

+Please let me know if you have any questions or would like me to set up a follow-up discussion.

+Thanks,
+[Your Name]

+⸻

-If you’d like, I can help you expand it with more technical details (like subnet names, IAM roles, folder IDs, etc.) — just let me know!
+If you’d like, I can also help you adjust this for a Jira ticket or a formal change request — just let me know!